chrivand/UmbrellaAdBlocker/README.md

 # AdBlocker on Umbrella

 This is an Ad Blocker built on Cisco Umbrella.
-As a disclaimer we would like to point out that we do support advertisements on websites, since that is the revenue model for everyone that creates the online content we consume.
-This is merely a proof of concept for the power of Cisco Umbrella’s custom integrations.
-This is not meant to be a commercial product or anything of that extend.
+Please be aware that this script is a proof of concept to show how the Umbrella Enforcement API works.
+We do not intend to create a production version API integration or Ad Blocker.

 ## Getting Started with the Installation